Itential-Pre-Builts/Cisco---Meraki---REST/documentation/Claim Network Devices - Meraki - REST.md

 ### Inputs

-The following table lists the inputs to the Workflow Project:
+The following table lists the inputs for **Claim Network Devices - Meraki - REST**:

 <table>
   <thead>